Enable read receipts

 - From the dashboard, go to Apps > Google Apps > Gmail > Advanced settings.

-- If there are suborganizations in the domain, in the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure email settings for an organizational unit for more details).
+- If there are suborganizations in the domain, in the Organizations section, highlight your domain or the organizational unit for which you want to configure settings (see Configure advanced settings for Gmail for more details).